Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 ![Screenshot 2025-04-17 211640](https://github.com/user-attachments/assets/15fb9ef8-f610-4c5b-ae27-664b936921cf)

 From 2016 to 2019, Telangana saw a consistently high number of domestic visitors, averaging around 89 million annually, while foreign visitors remained significantly lower in comparison 2019 year.
 Domestic tourism peaked in 2018, while foreign tourist numbers steadily increased each year, reaching over 323,000 in 2019.
 The data highlights Telangana's strong domestic tourism base with  international interest building over the years.

+**Based on these insights, we can effectively understand the yearly and monthly trends of tourist activity and observe the overall growth in visitor numbers.
+This analysis provides a strong foundation for identifying key patterns in tourism behavior.
+Moving forward, we will dive deeper into the data to uncover more meaningful insights, address potential challenges, and explore trends that could inform strategic decisions and planning for future tourism-related projects.**

+# Let's Check Deeper Insights and answer some questions